 If you have ever lost a USB drive with important data you know that the loss itself is often more painful than the value of the data.
 Imagine what would happen if you lost some really valuable and irreplaceable work-related data.
 Aside from the fact that you lost something you work with and that may affect the entire company, there is always a possibility that someone is going to use the data as leverage against you or your company.
 That is the main reason why people resort to storing their business data on the cloud instead on physical memory devices.

 If they want to make the best possible use of cloud services, not only safety-wise but also from the standpoint of cutting costs, every management must decide how much cloud storage the company needs, and which services should be included in the pack.
 The current situation is that cloud providers like Google Drive offer a certain amount of space for free, while the additional space is charged.
 If you are starting a small business, that 15 GB of space might be sufficient in the beginning.
 On the other hand, you can always extend the space by buying additional storage.

 The cloud is a nexus for IT outsourcing

-Additional advantage of storing the business data on cloud is that your employees can use it from every part of the world, with the equal level of security and support.
+An additional advantage of storing business data on the cloud is that your employees can use it from every part of the world, with an equal level of security and support.
 When it comes to outsourcing jobs like network engineering, that means that the hired experts can access the company data they need to work with at all times, regardless of the timezone and working hours.

-Dan Radak is VPS security specialist.
+Dan Radak is a VPS security specialist.
 Currently employed as a consultant in a couple of Web Hosting companies.
 Also, he is a web writer and co-author on several technology websites.
-In his free time he makes homegrown beer.
+In his free time, he makes homegrown beer.
 You can reach him on Twitter.